mvanzanten/docker-kali-linux-novnc/README.md

-# Kali Linux Docker Container with XFCE Desktop over VNC / noVNC
+# Kali Linux Docker Container with Desktop (via Browser)

 Kali Linux docker container running with a full desktop, VNC, and noVNC so that you can access the desktop via your browser.